Messuarez/guomaimang.github.io/src/Turbo-journey/CumStd.md

 |        |      |                                           |
 | F      | /    | Tell FF1 and FF2 to end process           |

-For signal E, G, FF should pass message to two F via two pipes
+For signal E, G, FF should pass message to two F via two pipes.

 ## F -> FF